Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 ### Querying data from the table

-Previously in `Microsoft.Azure.Comsmos.Table`, creating an executing a query looks as follows.
+Previously in `Microsoft.Azure.Comsmos.Table`, creating an executing a query looked as follows.

 ```c#
 // Create the query.